lazywithclass/learning/to-study/obsidian-vault/Computer architecture.md

 The important idea to grasp is that master and slave present stable data as their output, this is because
 * when the output gate is open the input is closed, and
-* the circuit is combinatoric and as such its output is a function of the input, so since the input doesn't change also the output does not change
+* the circuit is combinational and as such its output is a function of the input, so since the input doesn't change also the output does not change

 State changes only happen during a rising or falling edge (see [[#Clock square wave]]).

 So we have two components sensitive to levels, but from the exterior the whole flip flop component is sensitive to edges.
 So, we have solved the transparency problem.

-If we have a combinatoric circuit that takes more that a CPU cycle to perform its task, then we could divide it in chunks and have each of them carry out a single sub-task, all coordinated via sequential circuits.
+If we have a combinational circuit that takes more that a CPU cycle to perform its task, then we could divide it in chunks and have each of them carry out a single sub-task, all coordinated via sequential circuits.

 ---